commercelayer/commercelayer-docs-api/resources/inventory_stock_locations/update_inventory_stock_location.md

 ---
-description: How to update an existing stock level via API
+description: How to update an existing inventory stock location via API
 ---

-# Update a stock level
+# Update an inventory stock location

-To update an existing stock level, send a `PATCH` request to the `/api/stock_levels/:id` endpoint, where `id` is the ID of the resource that you want to update.
+To update an existing inventory stock location, send a `PATCH` request to the `/api/inventory_stock_locations/:id` endpoint, where `id` is the ID of the resource that you want to update.

 Here below the list of all the possible arguments that you can pass with the request body.